Photo: Omar Lopez

 Suzuki Elders

 The Suzuki Elders are a voluntary association of self-identified elders working with and through the David Suzuki foundation.
 We bring our voices, experiences and memories to mentor, motivate and support other elders and younger generations in dialogue and action on environmental issues.
-Suzuki Elders listen, learn, share and act through educating, communicating connecting and advocacy.
+Suzuki Elders listen, learn, share and act through educating, communicating connecting and advocating.

 Visit the Suzuki Elders’ website